Benefiting Our Community: Keeping Us Healthy

 We have made progress in all five of these areas and have highlighted some of those activities on the community projects page.
 To view the 2014 Community Health Needs Assessment, click HERE.

 Our current three-year community health improvement/community benefit plan, based on the community health needs assessment, can be viewed HERE.
 To see our 2016 community health improvement/community benefit plan, click HERE.
+To see our program evaluation of 2016 projects, click HERE.

 Getting to Healthy: Report Finds Opportunities